cwida/duckpgq-extension/README.md

 ## Loading DuckPGQ
-DuckPGQ is currently only compatible with DuckDB v0.10.1 on macOS & Linux and requires DuckDB to be started in the `unsigned` mode.
+It is currently required to launch DuckDB in the `unsigned` mode.

 For CLI:
 ```bash